(our vision, maxim, ethos, values and aims)

 We will value and develop all members of our school community, providing excellent opportunities for them to reach their full potential in body, mind and spirit.
 The education we provide at Christ Church is consistent with the “four core elements” of the Church of England’s vision for education:

-Our five core Christian values
+Our six core Christian values

 Christ Church is an inclusive school.
 These values were selected because they are pertinent to the mission of our school as it serves the local community and wider Frome in a spirit of love and warmth, sensitivity and compassion, ambition and aspiration, hope and peace.